tiaradwiputri/time-series/quiz.md

 * `Date` : Date when the incident occurred.
 * `Amount_Theft` : The frequent of total amount of theft each date.

-As a data science you will develop a forecasting modeling that aid security or endurance parties in making decision.
+As a data sciencetist you will develop a forecasting modeling that aid security or endurance parties in making decision.
 Aim of making this forecasting model is to anticipate if there is a crime happened and allocate security parties in many city of Chicago.
 Based on our data, we want to predict the number of theft incident based on `Amount_Theft` by `Date` column.

 Before we make a forecasting model, let inspect our data first.
 Is our data is a time series object or not?
 If it's not please make a time series object using the `theft` data using `ts()` function with frequency of this period is 365 and store it under `theft_ts`.
 Using `theft_ts` visualize it with `autoplot()`.